hybrid-futr/Python/README.md

-# Python: portfolio
+# Python portfolio

-Python exercises and projects.
+Exercises and projects.
 The main focus here is on network automation.